Jckpt/Twitch-check-follows-react/README.md

 # Twitch-check-follows-react

 Twitch-check-follows-react is a website build in react that searches for users that are following a chosen streamer.
-If you want to see how it works checkout [rewizja.xyz](https://rewizja.xyz)
+Currently it doesn't work, because of deprecated Kraken Twitch APIs.

 ## Getting Started